Milwaukee VA Medical Center

-A: Many of our programs are seasonal and are offered several times per month during the season; for example, curling we offer Oct-March, cycling is available May-Oct.
+A: Many of our programs are seasonal and offered several times per month during the season; for example, we typically offer curling October through March and cycling May through October.

 Q: What national programs are available through SCI recreation therapy?

-A: For athletes that are unable to play sports ambulatory, VA’s National Veterans Wheelchair Games is hosted by a different city each year.
+A: Athletes unable to play ambulatory sports can participate in VA’s National Veterans Wheelchair Games.
+It is hosted by a different city each year.
 For more information, go to: www.wheelchairgames.org/.

 Training Exposure Experience (TEE Tournament) provides legally blind and eligible disabled Veterans an opportunity to develop new skills and strengthen their self-esteem through adaptive golf and bowling events.
 Each year, the TEE Tournament uses a therapeutic format to promote rehabilitation, fellowship and camaraderie among participants.
-For more information, visit http://www.va.gov/opa/speceven/tee/index.asp
+For more information, click here.

 VA’s Golden Age Games is the premier senior adaptive rehabilitation program in the United States, and the only national multi-event sports and recreational seniors’ competition program designed to improve the quality of life for all older Veterans, including those with a wide range of abilities and disabilities.
 The VA Challenges and encourages senior Veterans to be proactive in embracing a healthier lifestyle.